 - Understand the terms of your loan; when you sign your Master Promissory Note (MPN), you are agreeing to repay the loan even if you don’t complete your education, are not able to get a job after you complete the program or are unsatisfied with the education you received.

-- Read the Plain Language Disclosure for Direct Loans which provides additional information on your loan.
+- Read the Plain Language Disclosure for Direct Subsidized and Unsubsidized Loans which provides additional information on your loan.

 Federal Direct Subsidized and Unsubsidized Loans are loans for students.